The Road Home (South Korean TV series): Plot

 A simple yet heartwarming story of a three-generation family, The Road Home portrays the love and conflicts between family members running a general hospital.
-It explores the lives of the grown-up children who each have their own problems to solve, and the way they cope with their aging parents.
+It explores the lives of the grown-up children, each facing their own challenges, and how they cope with their aging parents.

 Yoo Min-soo is the eldest son of the hospital's CEO.
-His wife Jang Mi-ryung bears a child out of wedlock but raises it with maternal love.
+His wife, Jang Mi-ryung, bears a child out of wedlock but raises it with maternal love.

 Hiro, a Japanese model, confesses his love for Ji-soo, Min-soo's sister.
-But Ji-soo must later come to grips with the secrets behind her birth.
+However, Ji-soo must later come to grips with the secrets behind her birth.